tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 ## Utterances

-[Utterances](https://utteranc.es) is an open-source Typescript plugin which integrates with [Github](https://github.com) to allow comment sections backed by [Github issues](https://github.com/tbrockman/tbrockman.github.io/issues), which when you combine it with something like [Github pages](https://pages.github.com/), gives the ability to host a static website with comments, for **free**!
+[Utterances](https://utteranc.es) is an open-source Typescript plugin which integrates with [GitHub](https://github.com) to allow comment sections backed by [GitHub issues](https://github.com/tbrockman/tbrockman.github.io/issues), which when you combine it with something like [GitHub pages](https://pages.github.com/), gives the ability to host a static website with comments, for **free**!
 It also looks pretty nice and works on mobile.

 Being really impressed by the plugin, suspicious of things that implement oauth flows, and naturally curious, I was eager to know how this small little Javascript application worked.